Helpful Techniques for Speeding Up IT Service Management

 Average resolution time tells you several key things:

 Efficiency: You learn a lot about how efficient your IT support is, based on the amount of time it takes for tickets to be resolved.
 And the more you track this statistic, the better you’ll be able to identify trends over time.
 Eventually, you’ll have a baseline to work from.
-The next step is to focus on continuously improve ITSM processes.
+The next step is to focus on continuously improving ITSM processes.

 Problem Areas: Your average resolution time will tell you when there are problem areas that generate particular types of support tickets.
 If most tickets take an average of three hours to resolve, but one particular kind of ticket consumes nine hours, then something is out of alignment.
 You can place your focus on improving this area and bringing down service level agreements (SLAs) with team collaboration across service agents.